 - Please consult your physician before starting any health and exercise program.
 New students to 3 Bridges should attend a beginners class first if possible.

-- Regular attendees should arrive no later than 5 minutes before class to avoid disruption.
+- Regular attendees should arrive no earlier than 30 minutes and no later than 5 minutes before class to avoid disruption.

 - Please refrain from wearing heavy perfumes or scents.